Kizuna AI: Impact

 Kizuna, also known, "AI-chan" among her fans, is the spearhead of the virtual YouTuber trend.
 Kevin Allocca, YouTube's head of cultural trends, singled out the meteoric growth of A.I.
 Channel over 10 months as an example of the growth of virtual personalities on the platform.
 Allocca also noted that the trend's popularity was mostly contained to Japan.
 Character designs such as Kizuna are seen as a revolutionary concept, and could be the precursor of a new trend in virtual reality, virtual YouTube users and live-streamers.

-2D virtual characters such as Hatsune Miku have been getting more popular, and the audience of 2D has been widening.
+2D virtual characters such as Hatsune Miku have gradually become more popular, and the audience of 2D has been widening.
 Therefore, the concept of Kizuna as a YouTube video host is becoming more widespread.
 The profession of live-streaming usually requests for the constant production of original or exclusive content for the audience, and 2D live-streaming can be a method of doing so.
 Also, in the regular YouTube market, virtual streaming can be an alternative for those who are unable or do not wish to reveal their face in front of the camera, because exquisite character designs can make up for the imperfections in real people.
 Virtual streaming also allows the production crew to create more than one character.
 For example, Black AI is another artificial intelligence who appears several times in Kizuna's videos, and seems to be animated in the same fashion.

-Tubefilter writer Sam Gutelle thinks that even though characters like Kizuna may be seen as oddities now, they will become more common in the future.
+Tubefilter writer Sam Gutelle states that even though characters like Kizuna may be seen as oddities now, they will become more common in the future.
 The Verge columnist Rich McCormick feels that Kizuna is different from other content creators as she can technically play games as long as she wants without the need for food and sleep.
 This will bring channels more flexibility, and these types of videos may even be the future of YouTube.
 The BBC thinks that the selling point of virtual characters is that they are not like other YouTubers, as their appearance will never age and related development is still in its beginning stages.

 In 2018, Kizuna appeared on a program on NHK interviewing the Japanese Nobel Prize winners, which sparked debate on social media over female objectification, with several scholars deeming her appearance as inappropriate.
 Yuki Senda, a professor at Musashi University, claimed that Kizuna nodding along with the panel instead of contributing constructively to the conversation was more of an issue than her character design, due to her mannerisms reinforcing gender roles in women.
 Junko Saeki, a professor at Doshisha University, also suggested that Kizuna's quietness may be perpetuating a new wave of orientalism because of her role as one of Japan's primary cultural exports.

+In a review of the first episode of the anime adaption, Chiaki Hirai of Anime Feminist said that Kizuna AI and her backers "know she’s got her brand and that’s what people are there for".